What is agile methodology? A guide for your business

 Using the principles of your chosen framework, divide the project into chunks and plan the work in sprints or iterations.
 Use tools that help your team operate in an agile environment, such as a digital kanban board.

 Carry out regular reviews to share and showcase completed work, gather feedback, and make changes.
 Your reviews should generate actionable insights as part of continuous improvement.
+You can also explore ways to increase productivity across your business as you refine your agile workflow.

-Common challenges when implementing agile
+Common challenges and limitations of agile

 Agile delivers real benefits, but the transition isn't always smooth.
 Common challenges and how to address them:

-- Resistance to change: Some team members may prefer familiar processes.
-Address this through training and by showing early wins
+- Resistance to change: some team members may prefer familiar processes.
+Address this through training and by showing early wins.

-- Unclear roles: Without defined responsibilities, teams can struggle with accountability.
-Assign clear roles from the start
+- Unclear roles: without defined responsibilities, teams can struggle with accountability.
+Assign clear roles from the start.

-- Adopting inconsistently: Implementing partially creates confusion.
-Commit to agile across the whole team, not just parts of it
+- Adopting inconsistently: implementing partially creates confusion.
+Commit to agile across the whole team, not just parts of it.

-- Overloaded sprints: Teams often take on too much in early sprints.
-Start with smaller workloads and adjust based on capacity
+- Overloaded sprints: teams often take on too much in early sprints.
+Start with smaller workloads and adjust based on capacity.

-- Lack of customer feedback: Agile depends on regular input.
-Build feedback loops into your process from day one
+- Lack of customer feedback: agile depends on regular input.
+Build feedback loops into your process from day one.

-- Tool overload: Too many tools can slow teams down.
-Choose one or two platforms and use them consistently
+- Tool overload: too many tools can slow teams down.
+Choose one or two platforms and use them consistently.

 Most challenges ease with time and practice.
 Start small, learn from each sprint, and adjust your approach as you go.